BigPolarBear1/factorization_v3/README.md

 I'll skip running for a few days and finish this now.
 I guess a few days of not running isn't the end of the world.

 Update: I'll go for a run today.
 There is still a lot of coding to be done.
 And things do get slightly more complicated as coefficients grow.
 But I can adjust for it, I understand the math behind it now.
 It 100% works for small coefficients already.
 That proves my point enough.
 Now its just grinding it out to the finish line.
 A week max, more I don't need now.
 Understanding those quadratic term's coefficients, that was the catalyst that I needed to finally kick into full gear and finish my work.

+Ok, enough math for today.
+It works now.
+Just fixed the code, was a minor bug in it... now it works for any coefficient, big or small.. whatever... creates a hashmap that we can query to return coefficient pairings.... and with that we can very easily construct the right square relations, AT THE CORRECT i-value (the thing I was bruteforcing before).
+Hence this completes my research project finally.
+Just got to finish everything.
+But enough for today.. time for a run.